 The pricing for Azure Cognitive Search is a fully tiered system.
 A free tier is available for development and testing.
 After that, each tier incurs a per-hour cost for each Cognitive Search instance allocated.
 As the tiers increase, the total storage, number of indexes, and scale-out limits also increase.
 Azure Cognitive Search provides image extraction as a service at the same rate to all paid tiers.

-Application and service principal objects in Azure Active Directory is about leveraging Azure Active Directory to implement multitenant apps.
+Application and service principal objects in Microsoft Entra ID is about leveraging Microsoft Entra ID to implement multitenant apps.

 Multitenant SaaS database tenancy patterns covers implementing multitenancy patterns in SQL.

-Tenancy in Azure Active Directory is also about leveraging Azure Active Directory to implement multitenant apps.
+Tenancy in Microsoft Entra ID is also about leveraging Microsoft Entra ID to implement multitenant apps.

 Run a web application in multiple Azure regions for high availability is a reference for the multiregion requirement of the solution.

 Multitier web application built for high availability and disaster recovery on Azure is a similar example workload scenario.
 It describes many of the considerations for a large-scale application on Azure.